Home » Product Launch » SiFive Brings Intelligence XM Series to Accelerate AI Workload

 SiFive’s new XM Series offers an extremely scalable and efficient AI compute engine.
 By integrating scalar, vector, and matrix engines, XM Series customers can take advantage of very efficient memory bandwidth.
 The XM Series also continues SiFive’s legacy of offering extremely high performance per watt for compute-intensive applications.

 “Many companies are seeing the benefits of an open processor standard while they race to keep up with the rapid pace of change with AI.
 AI plays to SiFive’s strengths with performance per watt and our unique ability to help customers customize their solutions,” said Patrick Little, CEO of SiFive.
-“We’re already supplying our RISC-V solutions to five of the ‘Magnificent 7’ companies, and as companies pivot to a ‘software first’ design strategy we are working on new AI solutions with a wide variety of companies from automotive to datacenter and the intelligent edge and IoT.”
+“We’re already supplying our RISC-V solutions to five of the ‘Magnificent 7’ companies, and as companies pivot to a ‘software first’ design strategy we are working on new AI solutions with a wide variety of companies from automotive to data center and the intelligent edge and IoT.”

 “RISC-V was originally developed to efficiently support specialized computing engines including mixed-precision operations,” said Krste Asanovic, SiFive Founder and Chief Architect.
-“This, coupled with the inclusion of efficient vector instructions and the support of specialized AI extensions, are the reasons why many of the largest datacenter companies have already adopted RISC-V AI accelerators.”
+“This, coupled with the inclusion of efficient vector instructions and the support of specialized AI extensions, are the reasons why many of the largest data center companies have already adopted RISC-V AI accelerators.”

 Announcements